July 2022 Changes to Credit Reporting

 Ways we could help

-You could have a loan or credit card with us and you’re struggling to make repayments.
+If you're experiencing difficulty in meeting your loan or credit card repayments we encourage you to reach out to us early so we can help find the right solution for your circumstance.
 We’re here for you, no judgement, and will treat your request with confidentiality and respect.

 - Lower repayments and extend the term of your loan